sacihn173/LearnOinvestProject/README.md

 # LearnOinvestProject
-Web application based on learning and the real time community engagement for streaming and show casing your ideas of finance to the community of enthusiasts
+Web application where users can invest in Stock Market (BSE) based on real market data using dummy money.

 React is used as frontend technology and SpringBoot is used as Backend Technology.
 MySQL is used as Database.